What is the structure of a session and importance of each activity?

 Phonics activity – The emphasis of these activities are to attune children to the sounds around them both environmental and instrumental, to experience rhythm, rhyme, alliteration and voice sounds in speech and to develop oral blending and segmenting skills.
 These are all vital prerequisite skills for spelling and reading.

 Story time- During the interactive story time children will use their body to act and create the sounds in the story.
 Children who are read to frequently enter nursery with larger vocabulary and advanced comprehension skills.
 Reading books aloud develops language and listening skills, stimulates imagination and expands the understanding of the world.

 Mark making- The session ends with mark making.
 Mark making is a sensory and physical experience which allows an opportunity to develop imagination, creative skills, express feelings and thoughts through marks.
 This experience of holding a writing tool and controlling the marks with the muscles enhance the child’s physical development, improves their fine motor skills and develops their hand-eye coordination.

-Click the Register Interest button to complete our form.
-We will then email you with details upon our return to classes
+Click the Enrolment button to complete our form.
+We will email you with confirmation and payment details.